yegor256/blog/_drafts/_sql.md

 in the cloud, which we upload and download---but the SLA was different.
 We didn't need to worry anymore about disk overflow, paying too much for unused space, regular backups, SSH terminals, and many more things.
-They just gave us a simple API and a promise that the data is there and is safe.
+They just gave us a simple API and a promise that the data was there and was safe.

 It's 2019 now and we still don't have the same for relational data.
 No matter which provider you choose, all they do is give you a machine (or a cluster)